ESG Questionnaire Response - Pacific Investment Management Company LLC (PIMCO)

 Environmental (“E”) factors can include matters such as climate change, pollution, waste, and how an issuer protects and/or conserves natural resources.
 Social (“S”) factors can include how an issuer manages its relationships with individuals, such as its employees, unitholders, customers and its community.
 Governance (“G”) factors can include how an issuer operates, such as its leadership, pay and incentive structures, internal controls, and the rights of equity and debt holders.

-Please note PIMCO Canada Canadian CorePLUS Bond Trust does not pursue a specified ESG-objective however, ESG is integrated across our investment process as detailed herein.
+Please note the PIMCO Canada Canadian CorePLUS Bond Trust does not pursue specified sustainability strategies or guidelines; however, ESG is integrated across our investment process as detailed herein.

 ESG investing is qualitative and subjective by nature, and there is no guarantee that the factors utilized by PIMCO or any judgment exercised by PIMCO will reflect the opinions of any particular investor, and the factors utilized by PIMCO may differ from the factors that any particular investor considers relevant in evaluating an issuer’s ESG practices.
 In evaluating an issuer, PIMCO is dependent upon information and data obtained through voluntary or third-party reporting that may be incomplete, inaccurate or unavailable, or present conflicting information and data with respect to an issuer, which in each case could cause PIMCO to incorrectly assess an issuer’s business practices with respect to its ESG practices.
 Socially responsible norms differ by region, and an issuer’s ESG practices or PIMCO’s assessment of an issuer’s ESG practices may change over time.
-There is no standardized industry definition or certification for certain ESG categories, for example “green bonds”; as such, the inclusion of securities in these statistics involves PIMCO’s subjectivity and discretion.
 There is no assurance that the ESG investing strategy or techniques employed will be successful.
 Past performance is not a guarantee or reliable indicator of future results.

 This document contains examples of the firm's internal investment research capability.
 The data contained within the reports may not be related to the product discussed herein, may be stale and should not be relied upon as investment advice or a recommendation of any particular security, strategy or investment product.
 In selecting case studies, PIMCO considers investment performance in addition to other factors, including, but not limited to, whether the example illustrates the particular investment strategy being featured and processes applied by PIMCO to making investment decisions.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.